Teksta versija

 1) to propose and conduct control and auditing of the implementation of the European Union funds;

-3) to temporarily suspend further declaration of the expenditures made within the scope of the programme, priority, specific objective, or project to the European Commission.
+3) to temporarily suspend further declaration of the expenditures made within the scope of the programme, priority, specific aid objective, or project to the European Commission.

 Section 11.
 Responsible Institution, Obligations and Rights Thereof